Suggested links

 How to Safely Withdraw From Hydrocodone

-If you want to stop taking hydrocodone, talk to your primary care physician or a treatment professional.
 Based on your situation, they might recommend tapering or a medical detox program to ensure the weaning process happens safely.

-The Tapering Method
+Tapering Method

-To safely get off hydrocodone, your primary healthcare provider might suggest a tapering regime.
-Tapering allows you to reduce the use over a designated period until you are off the substance entirely.
+Tapering allows you to reduce hydrocodone use over a designated period of time until you are off the substance entirely.

 While tapering, you will likely have regular in-person or virtual check-ins with your doctor to ensure everything is going smoothly and there are no severe medical issues.
-You may also regularly meet with a mental health professional to address the psychological effects of weaning off hydrocodone.

 Medications that are FDA-approved for hydrocodone detox include:

-• Non-opioid painkillers (Tylenol, Advil, Aleve)
+• Non-opioid painkillers (acetaminophen, ibuprofen)

 • Antihistamines (Benadryl)